cloudmesh-community/hid-sp18-419/project-code/hadoop-python-docker-sentiment/README.md

 		cd hid-sp18-419/project-code/hadoop-python-docker-sentiment/

-* To start pseudo-distributed cluster, run analysis and get back results before shutting down the cluster
+* To start pseudo-distributed cluster, run analysis and get back results in ./Results-pseudo before shutting down the cluster

 		./pseudo-run.sh

-* To start fully distributed cluster with number of workers using docker-compose, run analysis and get back results before shutting down the cluster
+* To start fully distributed cluster with number of workers using docker-compose, run analysis and get back results in ./Results before shutting down the cluster

 		./compose-run.sh (#OFWORKERS)